Canada, U.S. farms face crop losses due to foreign worker delays

-WINNIPEG, Manitoba/CHICAGO (Reuters) - Mandatory coronavirus quarantines of seasonal foreign workers in Canada could hurt that country’s fruit and vegetable output this year, and travel problems related to the pandemic could also leave U.S. farmers with fewer workers than usual.
+WINNIPEG, Manitoba/CHICAGO, April 6 (Reuters) - Mandatory coronavirus quarantines of seasonal foreign workers in Canada could hurt that country’s fruit and vegetable output this year, and travel problems related to the pandemic could also leave U.S. farmers with fewer workers than usual.

 Foreign labor is critical to farm production in both countries, where domestic workers shun the hard physical labor and low pay.